Tev499/Tev-Don-Bot-Privacy-Policy-/Privacy_Policy.md

  •	Discord User ID: Used For Unique User Identification, Economy Balances, Game Progress, And User Preferences.

  •	Server Information: Includes Server ID, Name, And Member List For Features Such As Welcome Messages, Moderation Tools, And Server-Specific Settings.

+•	Message Content (Limited Use)
+Message Content Is Accessed Only When Required To Process Prefix Commands, Moderation Actions, Or User-initiated Features.

+Message Content Is Not Stored, Logged, Or Retained After The Command Or Action Completed.

  •	Usage Data: Information About Executed Commands, Button Clicks, And Other Bot Interactions To Improve Functionality And Track Feature Usage.

 # Use Of Information